BBVA/kapow/docs/source/tutorial/tutorial01.rst

 **Junior**

   Yay!
-I can see the log file at ``/tmp/backup_db.log``
+I can see the log file at :file:`/tmp/backup_db.log`

 **Senior**

   That's great.
-I am going to install all this in the *Corporate Server* and forget about the old procedure.
+I am going to install all this in the **Corporate Server** and forget about the old procedure.

   That enough for your first day!
 Go home now and get some rest.